 Reanalysis Data

-Reanalyses are gridded climate datasets built by running a fixed (“frozen”) weather model with an unchanging data-assimilation method across past decades.
-Every x hours, the system ingests all observations available at that time to reconstruct the atmosphere and surface.
+Reanalyses are gridded datasets of historical climate built by running a fixed (“frozen”) weather model with an unchanging data-assimilation method across past decades.
+Every n hours, the system ingests all observations available at that time to reconstruct the surface or the atmosphere and surface.
 Because the model and assimilation stay constant, the result is a dynamically consistent estimate at each time step.
 What does change is the observing system feeding the model (e.g., radiosondes, satellites, buoys, aircraft and ship reports) which inevitably evolves over time.
+The reanalysis product coincides with the sequence of historically observed events and expands them in time and space.

 The “Copernicus ECMWF” YouTube channel provides a short video introduction to reanalysis data: